pryce-turner/stakepod/README.md

 # StakePod
 ### Eth2 staking using Podman and the K8s pod spec for a quick and simple setup
-### Note: This project currently only support Erigon and Lighthouse
+### Note: This project currently only supports Erigon and Lighthouse

 ## Motivation:
 - easy setup / disaster recovery: deploy everything with as few commands / configs as possible